Transfer payment: Cash

-More than 100 million poor people worldwide receive a government transfer payment.
+More than 100 million people worldwide receive a government transfer payment.
+Examples of payments can be social aids to alleviate poverty or social insurance benefits by participating in social security systems.
 It is estimated that 90% of high-income nations make these payments via electronic transfer methods, whereas over half of the world's developing countries utilizes paper payments such as cash or checks.
 Transfer payment via cash is the most popular method of transferring benefits to beneficiaries.
 However, cash transfer programs are constrained by three factors: financial resources, institutional capacity, and ideology, particularly in countries in the Global South.
 Many governments in poorer countries, where cash transfers could potentially have the most impressive impact, are often unwilling to implement such programmes due to fears of inflation and more importantly, dependency on the transfers.

 In-kind transfer

 In-kind transfer payments consist of individual goods and services provided to households by governmental bodies and non-profit institutions serving households (NPISHs), which are either acquired on the market or produced as non-market output by governmental bodies or NPISHs.